University Communications

 Applies to: Faculty, Staff, and Student Employees

-Contact Information: Phone: (860) 486-0871
+Contact Information: 860-486-0871

-1. Requests for Official University Position or Response
+1. Official University Position Statements or Responses

-2. Requests to Faculty Regarding Subject Matter Expertise
+3. Requests to Faculty Regarding Subject Matter Expertise

-3. Personal Speech
+4. Personal Speech

 APPLIES TO

-This policy applies to all University employees including administration, faculty, staff and student employees. employees at all campuses including the University’s main campus in Storrs, UConn Health, the regional campuses, and the School of Law.
+This policy applies to all University employees including administration, faculty, staff and student employees, employees at all campuses including the University’s main campus in Storrs, UConn Health, the regional campuses, and the School of Law.
 It applies to all employees in all programs wherever located.
 The policy applies to employees when they are acting in their capacity as employees of the University, including when they are asked questions.

 POLICY STATEMENT

-1. Requests for Official University Position or Response
+1. Official University Position Statements or Responses

 All inquiries seeking an official University response or a statement on behalf of the University should be directed to the University spokesperson within University Communications.
-All inquiries seeking an official response or statement specific to UConn Health and its clinical and academic areas should be directed to the UConn Health Information Officer.
+All inquiries seeking an official response or statement specific to UConn Health and its clinical and academic areas should be directed to the UConn Health spokesperson.

 Any employee who has not been authorized by the President or University Communications to speak to the media in the context of his or her role as a University employee must direct inquiries from the media about the official University comment on all matters regarding the institution to the University spokesperson.